alejandroliu/0ink.net/src/content/posts/2020/2020-10-04-alpine-boot-switcher.md

 ---
 title: Alpine Boot switcher
-tags: boot, directory, drive, partition
+tags: alpine, boot, directory, drive, partition
 ---

 I boot from a USB boot drive using UEFI.
 Because of the UEFI boot,